Teaching Problems and Solutions with Songs

 Overcomer by Mandisa

-• Gabby Giffords survived a shooting and has since become an advocate for gun control and mental health awareness.
+• Gabby Giffords, who survived a shooting and later became an advocate for gun control and mental health awareness.

-• Mark Kelly is a retired astronaut and Navy captain who has overcome personal tragedy and challenges in his career.
+• Mark Kelly, retired astronaut and Navy captain, who overcame personal tragedy and professional challenges.

-• Robin Roberts is a journalist who has faced and overcome serious health challenges, including breast cancer and a rare blood disorder.
+• Robin Roberts, journalist, who survived breast cancer and a rare blood disorder.

-• Hannah Curlee has overcome obesity and has since become a fitness advocate and motivational speaker.
+• Hannah Curlee, who overcame obesity and became a motivational speaker.

 Teaching Problems and Solutions with Songs - Wake Me Up by Avicii